meekostuff/HTMLDecor/README.md

 	</body>
 	</html>

-Create the decor document (decor.html):
+Create the decor document (decor.html).
+This is a normal page of HTML that, when viewed in the browser, will appear as the final page without the page specific content.

 	<!DOCTYPE html>
 	<html>